 John Zubrzycki is an Australian author and researcher, specialising in South Asia, in particular India.

-He previous books are The Shortest History of India is published by Black Inc. (Australia) with editions in India, the UK and the US forthcoming as well as translations into multiple languages.
+His previous books are The Shortest History of India is published by Black Inc. (Australia) with editions in India, the UK and the US as well as translations into multiple languages.
 He is the best-selling author of The House of Jaipur: The Inside Story of India's Most Glamorous Royal Family, published by Juggernaut (India) and Hurst (UK), Empire of Enchantment: The Story of Indian Magic published by Hurst (UK), Oxford University Press (USA), Scribe (Australia) and in India as Jadoowallahs, Jugglers and Jinns: A Magical History of India by Picador.
 His earlier books are The Last Nizam: An Indian Prince in the Australian Outback (2006 Pan Macmillan, Australia; 2007 Picador, India) and The Mysterious Mr Jacob: Diamond Merchant, Magician and Spy (2013 Random House, India; 2017 Transit Lounge, Australia).